michael-hartmann/caps/docs/paper/paper.md

 CaPS addresses these issues by using a symmetrized version of the round-trip operator $\mathcal{M}$ as described in [@hartmann_phscr_2018;
 @hartmann_phd_2018].
-The matrix representations of the symmetrized round-trip operator yield hierarchical off-diagonal low-rank (HODLR) matrices which allow for a fast computation of determinants [@ambikasaran_josc_2013;
+The matrix representation of the symmetrized round-trip operator yields hierarchical off-diagonal low-rank (HODLR) matrices which allow for a fast computation of determinants [@ambikasaran_josc_2013;
 @ambikasaran_arxiv_2014].
 Specifically, we use HODLRlib [@ambikasaran_joss_2019] for this purpose.
 Further information including